-Freeholders can take many forms; they can be individuals, different types of companies such as finance companies, mixed use companies (owning both commercial and residential properties in the same development) and ground rent investors.
+Being a freeholder means that you are the closest you can get to owning propert outright in English common law.
+Freeholders can take many forms; they can be individuals, finance companies, mixed use companies (owning both commercial and residential properties in the same development) and ground rent investors.
 There can also be leasehold resident management companies which are often marketed as ‘share of the freehold’.

 A block of flats can also have more than one freeholder if the freeholder who owns the ‘superior’ lease sells what is known as an ‘intermediate’ lease to another party.
 That party becomes the ‘head lessor’ who can then grant ‘under leases’ to the leaseholders of each flat, making the head lessor their landlord.

 This then results in 3 different levels of ownership in the building:

 - The freeholder who has the highest level of overall ownership;